Skip to main content

-You've found the right location—school zone, water proximity, neighborhood—and the existing house isn't worth saving.
-Infill lots in St. Pete are ideal for custom builds.
+Right school zone, right water access, right neighborhood.
+The existing house isn't worth saving.
+Infill lots in St. Pete are ideal for ground-up custom builds.

 Timeline